massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

 1. In the **Main** method, add the following line of code to render a header for the "Account Metadata" section:

     ```
-    Console.WriteLine($"---Account Metdata---");
+    Console.WriteLine($"---Account Metadata---");
     ```

-1. In the **Main** method, add the following line of code to render the URI of the queue endpoint:
+1. In the **Main** method, add the following line of code to render the Uniform Resource Identifier (URI) of the queue endpoint:

     ```
     Console.WriteLine($"Account Uri:\t{client.Uri}");